team-supercharge/nest-amqp/README.md

 export class UserModule {}
 ```

-Finally start the app with `npm run start` and it will listen on http://localhost:4444 URL.
+Finally, start the app with `npm run start` and it will listen on http://localhost:4444 URL.
 You can test the
 functionality with sample HTTP requests which are in the `example/http-requests/add-user.http` file.

 ## License